-The RayMachine application is described in RSL-D-RS-12A-USM, RayStation 12A User Manual.
+The RayMachine application is described in RSL-D-RS-2023B-USM, RayStation 2023B User Manual.

-$\label{eq:control_control_control_control} \textbf{RayBiology} - \text{the manager where models for radiobiological evaluation and optimization,} \\ \text{and relative biological effectiveness (RBE) can be administrated.}$
+RayBiology - the manager for administration of models for radiobiological evaluation and optimization, and relative biological effectiveness (RBE).

-The RayBiology application is described in RSL-D-RS-12A-USM, RayStation 12A User Manual.
+The RayBiology application is described in RSL-D-RS-2023B-USM, RayStation 2023B User Manual.